October 19, 2018

 Whether you are subject to a flip tax or not will depend on your building.
 Flip taxes are significantly more common seller closing cost in co-ops although they are becoming more common in condos as well.

 Even if your building didn’t have a flip tax when you bought, make sure to check before you sell, especially if you don’t pay attention to every building communication.
 We have been seeing more and more votes to implement flip taxes recently.

-While each building has its own policy, the most common structure is a simple percentage of the sale price, usually 1% but Yoreevo has seen up to 4%.
+While each building has its own policy, the most common structure is a simple percentage of the sale price.
+Yoreevo conducted a sample and found the most common flip tax is 2% but we have seen up to 5%.
 We’ve also seen a flip tax based on how long you’ve owned your apartment or the profit you’re making.